-Scholarships are for undergraduate and taught postgraduate courses in Engineering, taught postgraduate courses in Law, and taught postgraduate courses in Data Science.
+Scholarships are for undergraduate and taught postgraduate courses in Engineering, taught postgraduate courses in Law, taught postgraduate courses in Data Science and taught postgraduate courses in Biosciences.
 The value of the scholarship will be £4,000.

 Scholarships will be awarded to all international fee-paying applicants, domiciled in India and intending to start on the following degree programmes in October 2021:

 - Data Science (taught postgraduate)

 The scholarship is in the form of a tuition fee scholarship.
 In the case of Undergraduate Engineering, this scholarship applies to each year of study.
 The scholarship will only apply to students starting their degree programme in October 2021 and will not apply to those applicants who defer entry to 2022.

 All applicants who apply for the courses listed will be considered for the scholarship automatically and no additional application form is required.

 To be considered for the Vice-Chancellor’s India Scholarship 2021/22 you must:

 - Be available to take up your programme place in the 2021/22 academic year

 - Be willing to participate and cooperate in public marketing activities which the University may organise for the scholarship winners

 - Be willing to participate and cooperate in internal marketing activities which the University may organise such as Open Events and student testimonials